 Also, pay attention to and read any yellow or orange poles you come across.
 They will point you ahead to follow the trail.

 If you are confused at any point, check the Squaw | Alpine summer app for our new interactive hiking maps.
 You can see where you are along the trail, how much more you have to go, and also track your day!

 After passing the last of the 3 major waterfalls, continue along the trail until you reach a large granite slab, approximately 2.5 miles up from the base of the hike.
 Be prepared to take tall steps on rocks, and possibly use your hands to help hoist you up.

 The section of the trail is a steep and somewhat strenuous as you head towards Shirley Lake.
-It is also the most sunny and exposed section of the hike, but there are few trees along the side to take a break in the shade.
+It is also the sunniest and exposed section of the hike, but there are few trees along the side to take a break in the shade.